• Skip to main content

 Yes, although you'll lose a little of that rich, creamy texture, it will work.
 Slicing the cheesecake first and carefully placing the sections a centimetre or so apart will let you only take out and defrost only what you need, and take a lot less time to defrost.
 Make sure to defrost in the fridge overnight and eat the next day.

-No-bake lemon curd and white chocolate cheesecake
+Print this no-bake lemon and white chocolate cheesecake recipe

 Ingredients